Merced Wrongful Death Lawyer

 Unfortunately, while you are grieving and adjusting to the recent passing of a family member, the insurance company for the at-fault party will likely be hiring private investigators and attorneys to try and mitigate their potential exposure to any claimed damages.
 This should come as no surprise since insurance companies generate profit by paying out the least amount possible, even on perfectly legitimate claims.

 An unexpected death triggers a law known as the statute of limitations.
 In California, a representative for a decedent has only two years (or six months in the case of a government defendant) from the time of the death to bring a lawsuit seeking justice and financial compensation for that death.
-For these reasons, the family of a loved one should take time to grieve and come to terms with the loss, but soon after, you should consider preserving your legal rights by speaking to a Merced wrongful death attorney.Call a Compassionate and Experienced Merced Wrongful Death Lawyer Today
+For these reasons, the family of a loved one should take time to grieve and come to terms with the loss, but soon after, you should consider preserving your legal rights by speaking to a wrongful death lawyer from Merced.Call a Wrongful Death Attorney Serving Merced, CA Today

-Take a moment to review some of my Verdicts and Settlements.
+Take a moment to review some of our Verdicts and Settlements.